Pengiran Mohammad Abdul Rahman Piut: Career

 In June 1966, Pengiran Mohammad urged former revolt detainees to pledge their loyalty and cooperation to the sultan and the Brunei government, delivering this message to 19 former detainees from Berakas Detention Camp who had completed a two-month rehabilitation course at the Bunut Rehabilitation Centre.
 Later that year, on 3 December, he announced the completion of Brunei's first HF radio telephone station in Melilas, with plans for more stations across the country.
 In the same year, Pengiran Mohammad retired from his job in telecommunications.

 On 16 April 1967, he travelled to Kuala Lumpur with Pengiran Muda Hashim to represent the sultan and the Brunei government at the funeral of Tuanku Munawir, the Yang di-Pertuan Besar of Negeri Sembilan.
 Later, on 19 August, he was appointed by the sultan as a personal representative to greet and bid farewell to Singaporean Prime Minister Lee Kuan Yew during his visit to Brunei for the royal wedding of Princess Nor'ain and Pengiran Anak Mohammad Yusof.

 On 2 April 1969, Pengiran Mohammad and Pengiran Abdul Momin joined Prince Mohamed Bolkiah on a visit to Kuala Balai.
 Later, on 1 May, they accompanied the prince again during a tour of the Seria oil field, visiting Brunei Shell's headquarters and various oil exploration platforms.
 Additionally, Pengiran Mohammad was present when Pengiran Anak Abdul Aziz left for the three-day wedding ceremonies following the royal marriage of Princess Masna and Pengiran Anak Abdul Aziz on 6 November.

 In early July 1970, Pengiran Mohammad accompanied the royal wedding of Prince Mohamed Bolkiah, held at Omar Ali Saifuddien Mosque in Brunei Town, where the marriage was officiated by Zain Serudin.
 He joined the groom and the procession of royal regalia during the ceremony.
 Later, on 17 December 1971, Pengiran Mohammad officiated the 22nd Brunei Malay Teachers Association Congress, emphasising the association's vital role in safeguarding the nation's sovereignty and the importance of instilling national values such as the sultanate, religion, and culture in future generations.
 In 1976, he oversaw the passing-out parade of the 37th Recruit Intake of the Royal Brunei Malay Regiment at Bolkiah Camp.

 Death and funeral

 On 25 May 1976, Pengiran Mohammad died at the age of 71, at the Brunei General Hospital, and was given a full honorary state funeral.

+The state funeral was attended by His Majesty Sultan Hassanal Bolkiah, Sultan Omar Ali Saifuddien III, the British High Commissioner, and members of the nobility including the Wazir-Wazir, Cheteria-Cheteria, and the Pehin-Pehin Manteri.

-It was attended by several officials which included the British high commissioner, wazirs, cheterias, manteri-manteri, and Sultan Hassanal Bolkiah himself.
-He was buried at Royal Mausoleum in Bandar Seri Begawan.
+He was laid to rest at the Royal Mausoleum in Bandar Seri Begawan.